apache/cloudstack-documentation/source/adminguide/backup_and_recovery.rst

 About Backup And Recovery
 ==========================

-CloudStack version 4.14 introduces a new backup and recovery framework that provides CloudStack users the ability to back up their guest VMs for recovery purposes.
-The framework abstracts the API commands for common backup and recovery operations from the vendor specific commmands to perform those actions and provides a plugin model to enable any solution which provides backup and recovery 'like' features.
+CloudStack version 4.14 introduces a new Backup and Recovery (B&R) framework that provides CloudStack with users the ability to back up their guest VMs for recovery purposes via 3rd party backup solutions.
+The framework abstracts the API commands required for common backup and recovery operations, from the vendor specific commmands needed to perform those actions and provides a plugin model to enable any solution which provides backup and recovery 'like' features to be integrated.

 The following providers are currently supported: